Email FacebookTwitterMenu burgerClose thin

 What Is a FIRE Number?

-It’s worth noting that your FIRE number can change depending on different factors.
-These include your expected retirement age, investment returns and life expectancy.
+It’s worth noting that a FIRE number can also vary based on expected retirement age, investment returns and life expectancy.
 So, if you plan on retiring earlier, your FIRE number will be higher because you’ll need to save more money to cover a longer retirement.
 The same goes for those with longer life expectancies.
 However, your FIRE number may be lower if you expect higher investment returns.

 How to Calculate Your FIRE Number